Our method and swim programme

 Our swimming programme is based on successful infants and children's programmes developed in Australia and the UK, where children start swim lessons as babies to develop confidence and comfort in the water from a young age.
 We only conduct lessons in warm water and make it a fun and enjoyable experience.

-We encourage parents to take their children to their pool between lessons and practice some of the skills and activities learnt.
-Exposure to water is key.
+We also stress repetition at each learning stage as it is essential to advancing.
+We encourage parents to take their children to the pool between lessons and practice some of the skills and activities learnt.
+Consistent exposure to water is key.

 Here is how we have integrated repetition and positive encouragement into our core methodology:

 We demonstrate a skill by showing and explaining

 We encourage children to perform the skill